CL2-UWaterloo/f1tenth_ws/README.md

 This project is still under heavy developement.

 # Installation
+Before cloning this repo, you'll need to install Docker.
+Note that this environment is only tested on Ubuntu.
+You'll also need ROS on your host system.

+Follow the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install Docker.
+A short tutorial can be found [here](https://docs.docker.com/get-started/) if you're not familiar with Docker.

 After cloning this repo, first build the docker image by:

 ```bash